Architect, Researcher & Educator

 Raimund Bleischwitz is Chair in Sustainable Global Resources at University College London (UCL) and Director of the UCL Bartlett School of Environment, Energy and Resources (UCL BSEER).
 He has been Principal Investigator of an international collaborative project on the circular economy in China (SINCERE), and he participates in a number of EU projects on eco-innovation and raw minerals (Green.EU/Inno4SD, RECREATE, POLFREE, Minatura, Mica).
 Till July 2018 he was Deputy Director of the UCL Institute for Sustainable Resources (UCL ISR).

 Design Director at Uscreates

 Robbie is Design Director at Uscreates, responsible for shaping and leading the organisation’s design and innovation practice across sectors.
-He has led work with national and international organisations including Bloomberg Philanthropies, Nesta, the Open Data Institute and the EU Policy Lab.
-Internally at Uscreates, Robbie has set-up and led Uscreates’ Research & Development Lab and outside of Uscreates he is a international speaker and educator, teaching at global design school including the Stanford D.School, University of the Arts and University of Applied Science, Austria.
+He has led work with national and international organisations including Bloomberg Philanthropies, Nesta, the Open Data Institute and the EU Policy Lab and he is an international speaker and educator, teaching at global design school including the Stanford D.School, University of the Arts and University of Applied Science, Austria.